Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical

 Instead, other approaches take into account that measurements are probabilistic and only certain values can be obtained as results of measurements for each observable \cite{Hall2016, Neumann1955}.
 This implies that only those events that always provide different measurements for at least one observable can be considered to be mutually exclusive.
 Mutually exclusive events are thus linked to orthogonal eigenvectors of operators on the Hilbert space describing the states of the quantum system.
 In this article, we follow this approach and extend its properties to the description of statistical hybrid systems.

 The article is organized as follows.
 Section \ref{sec:math} summarizes the main mathematical aspects used in our description of classical, quantum and hybrid statistical systems, introducing and defining the objects encoding the state of the different types of system.
-Then, Section \ref{sec:ensemble} describes the notion of hybrid entropy and how to use the maximum entropy formalism in the case of the microcanonical ensemble.
-In Section \ref{sec:lim0}, we analyze how the microcanonical ensemble is defined in the limit of small ranges of energies of the system, proving that the marginal classical and quantum ensembles share the classical property of being defined for almost any energy, unlike the typical quantum microcanonical ensemble.
-In Section \ref{sec:HybridCan} we explore the relation between the microcanonical and canonical hybrid ensembles, considering the microncanonical ensemble of a compound system composed of a hybrid subsystem weakly coupled to a reservoir.
-Section \ref{sexExample} discusses a simple example to obtain the microcanonical ensemble of a hybrid qubit while Section \ref{sec:conclusions} summarizes the main conclusions of the article and discusses potential future applications.
+Then, Sec. \ref{sec:ensemble} describes the notion of hybrid entropy and how to use the maximum entropy formalism in the case of the microcanonical ensemble.
+In Sec. \ref{sec:lim0}, we analyze how the microcanonical ensemble is defined in the limit of small ranges of energies of the system, proving that the marginal classical and quantum ensembles share the classical property of being defined for almost any energy, unlike the typical quantum microcanonical ensemble.
+In Sec. \ref{sec:HybridCan} we explore the relation between the microcanonical and canonical hybrid ensembles, considering the microcanonical ensemble of a compound system composed of a hybrid subsystem weakly coupled to a reservoir.
+Section \ref{sexExample} discusses a simple example to obtain the microcanonical ensemble of a hybrid qubit while Sec. \ref{sec:conclusions} summarizes the main conclusions of the article and discusses potential future applications.